Full CII Corporate Governance Policies (downloadable PDF)

 To allow for informed voting decisions, it is essential that investors have full and accurate information about access mechanism users and their director nominees.
 Therefore, shareowners nominating director candidates under an access mechanism should adhere to the same SEC rules governing disclosure requirements and prohibitions on false and misleading statements that currently apply to proxy contests for board seats.

 3.3 Voting Rights: Each share of common stock should have one vote.
 Corporations should not have classes of common stock with disparate voting rights.
 Authorized, unissued preferred shares that have voting rights to be set by the board should not be issued without shareowner approval.

-3.4 Advance Notice, Holding Requirements and Other Provisions: Advance notice bylaws, holding requirements, disclosure rules and any other company imposed regulations on the ability of shareowners to solicit proxies beyond those required by law should not be so onerous as to deny sufficient time or otherwise make it impractical for shareowners to submit nominations or proposals and distribute supporting proxy materials.
+3.4 Advance Notice, Holding Requirements and Other Provisions: Advance notice bylaws, holding requirements, disclosure rules and any other company imposed regulations on the ability of shareowners to solicit proxies beyond those required by law should not be so onerous as to deny sufficient time, limit the pool of eligible candidates, or otherwise make it impractical for shareowners to submit nominations or proposals and distribute supporting proxy materials.

 3.5 Confidential Voting: All proxy votes should be confidential, with ballots counted by independent tabulators.
 Confidentiality should be automatic, permanent and apply to all ballot items.
 Rules and practices concerning the casting, counting and verifying of shareowner votes should be clearly disclosed.

 3.6 Voting Requirements: A majority vote of common shares outstanding should be sufficient to amend company bylaws or take other action that requires or receives a shareowner vote.
 Supermajority votes should not be required.
 A majority vote of common shares outstanding should be required to approve: